 He needed the past as a reminder to move forward in order to go woop Scar’s ass and reclaim his hometown.
 And like Simba, we all need reminders either for an upcoming work meeting, a lunch date or to study for a history quiz.

-And though we may not have Mufasa reminding us about ourselves, cause that would be awesome, let your past be a reminder by writing in love and being comfortable learning from the past in order to keep moving forward.
+And though we may not have Mufasa reminding us about ourselves, cause that would be awesome, write in love to your past self, who reminds you everyday of who you are becoming.

 Lesson Learned #3: This Is Just The Start

 This first letter is just the start.
-And technically, it’s is a over a month old.
+And technically, mine is over a month old.
 But it’s the beginning of future reformations of what it means to love and be in love with onesself.

 Toward the end of my Jordan year, #23, I was disappointed due to my unmet expectations and what felt like purposeless living.
 But as I was re-reading my love letter, I realized how proud I am of myself by taking the initiative in my own self-growth.